Heating and Cooling Coil Options for HVAC Systems

 Choosing the Right Cooling Coil Solution

-Cooling coil selection is extremely important for certain applications.
-For example, natatoriums and coastal climates will have high humidity loads, so it would be important to ensure you had a six row or higher coil that can pull more moisture out of the space.
-Options such as polymer e-coating can help extend the life of the coil as well.
+Coil selection is extremely important.
+For example, high humidity applications such as natatoriums and buildings located in coastal climates may require a coil with six or more rows be selected to increase the amount of moisture that can be pulled from the space.
+Options such as polymer e-coating can help extend the life of the coil in these applications as well.
+The coating is an epoxy based coating that is applied to protect the heat exchanger from corrosive elements like moisture, salt, and chemicals.
 Material options for the fins and casing may also need to be considered to improve the heat transfer effectiveness of the coil.
-Understanding the application, the type of system, the priorities of the project, such as a focus on dehumidifying or cooling, are all things to consider when working with the engineer to develop the best system for the job.
+Understanding the application, the type of system, and the priorities of the project, are all necessary when working with the engineer to determine the best coil for the job.

 NatoriumNatatorium